 In the event of a horse being injured, the money needed to save that horse for racing or breeding will be automaticaly taken from your account.
 A horse will be listed as injured and will not be able to be entered until he is healed.
-Breakdowns and injuries make this game unfortunately more realistic and help control the horse population.
+Injuries make this game unfortunately more realistic and help control the horse population.
 You can avoid race injuries by giving the horses plenty of rest between starts, and avoid random injuries by buying insurance.

 You may not stay in negative amounts of money.
 If you do end up negative, it is your job to "sell" your way out by putting your horses up for sale.
 You will not be able to do much in your account (shipping, breeding, etc) until you bail yourself out.
 If you're really struggling, we recommend writing articles for our Feature Race Newsletter at $20,000 per story, or asking the Steward once for a donation.
 She will be more than happy to help.

 If you do not enter and race at least one horse for 45 days in a row, the computer will automatically remove you from the game after sending out two warnings.
 Your horses will be dispersed into an auction after a final 7 day warnings.
 In the instance of illness or emergency, we will strive to hold your stable for you if warning is given first.
 Once your horses are dispersed, you cannot return and ask for all of them back, but you are always welcome to reactivate your account and keep playing!